-Western Michigan University provides leading-edge opportunities in the applications of nanotechnology, printing and ink development methods, recycling, paper mill operation control engineering, process control and instrumentation, printing, and chemical manufacturing.
+Western Michigan University provides leading-edge opportunities in the applications of nanotechnology, printing and ink development methods, recycling, paper and pulp mill operation, process control and instrumentation, and pollution prevention and environmental engineering.
 Paid summer internships and co-op programs give you practical hands-on experience.
-We boast 100 percent job placement upon graduation from our program, with average annual starting salaries in excess of $67,000.

 Beyond the classroom